alanjameschapman/pet-image-classifier/README.md

 - File size: 37kB.
 - There are no Ethical or Privacy concerns regarding the dataset, which does not contain any personal information or sensitive data.

-The dataset was reviewed with the client to identify if there were any missing animals.
-The client was satisfied that the dataset was not deficient in any other animal that was commonly seen during consults.
+The dataset was reviewed with the client to confirm that there were no missing breeds commonly seen during consults.

 The dataset was then checked for quantity and quality: